stjordanis/betterprompt/README.md

-# Betterprompt ReadME
+# betterprompt ReadME

-Welcome to the Betterprompt ReadME.
+Welcome to the betterprompt ReadME.
 Betterprompt is a python library that provides a powerful way to measure the perplexity of text using the OpenAI GPT-3 API.
 With this library you can easily measure the complexity of natural language text!

+Our work is inspired by this paper `Demystifying Prompts in Language Models via Perplexity Estimation` which showed that

+>Over a wide range of tasks, we show that the lower the perplexity of the prompt (i.e. closer to zero) is, the better the prompt is able to perform the task.

 ## Getting Started

-To get started with Betterprompt, you will need to first install the library by running the following command:
+To get started with betterprompt, you will need to first install the library by running the following command:

 `pip install betterprompt`